aegatlin/react-flat-store/README.md

 }
 ```

 There is one optional prop, `state`, which allows you to set the state reactively.
-It is strongly typed to the default state from `buildFlatStore`.
+It is strongly typed to the default state from `createFlatStore`.

 ```tsx
 function Parent() {